roman-milk/roman-milk.github.io/f2-we-gotta-stop-mom.md

+===

- ****** F2: We Gotta Stop Mom! ****** byTx_Tall_Tales© "He's given her two raises.
+"He's given her two raises.
 He's paying her for almost full-time work, when she really puts in 4-5 hours a day.
 Promising her one of the jobs when her co- worker retires in the next six months."

  "So she's a whore.
 He pays her, she screws around."